wp-plugins/nelio-ab-testing/readme.txt

 integrated, and well-known user experience.

-On the technical side, **any gathered information about experiments and statistical calculus is performed and stored in Nelio's backend servers**.
+On the technical side, **any gathered information about experiments and statistical calculus are performed and stored in Nelio's backend servers**.
 As a result, the load in your WordPress server does not increase and can focus on what matters to you: serving information to your visitors as quickly as possible.